Getting a confirmation code from a URL

 optional_scope

-Optional rights are requested in addition to the rights specified in the scope parameter.
+Optional permissions are requested in addition to those specified in the scope parameter.

 Rights must be requested from the list defined when registering the app.
-To view the allowed rights, go to https://oauth.yandex.com/client/<client_id>/info and specify the app ID instead of <client_id>.
+To see the allowed permissions, open the link https://oauth.yandex.com/client/<client_id>/info, replacing <client_id> with your app's ID.

 The user decides which requested optional rights to grant.
 The token will be issued with the rights specified in the scope parameter, and the rights selected by the user from the list specified in the optional_scope parameter.